ad207641-tech/Chop-note/README.md

-# Chop-note
+# Chop-
-SAMPLE – TO BE COMPLETED BY PROVIDER
-Children’s Hospital of Philadelphia (CHOP)
+Children’s Hospital of Philadelphia
 Date: January 19, 2026

 To Whom It May Concern,